SerendipitysX/ChartSpark/README.md

 ## **Contact**

 We are glad to hear from you.
 If you have any questions, please feel free to contact [xrakexss@gmail.com](mailto:xrakexss@gmail.com) or open issues on this repository.

+## **Acknowledgement**
+Thanks for the great interface reference in https://github.com/nihaojob/vue-fabric-editor